 All the available heartworm medications on the market are a variation of what is known clinically as a ML (macrocyclic lactone) compound.
 These four ML compounds (ivermectin, moxidectin, selamectin, and milbemycin oxide) have been officially approved by the FDA (Federal Drug Administration) and tested safe for MDR1 dogs when administered at the recommended preventative dosage.

 However, not all ML’s are created equal, and some are safer than others.
 If an MDR1-affected dog were to be treated for mange, that would involve higher dosages and could cause adverse reactions.
-Another danger often lies in a treated dog being exposed to other pesticides, which can lead to an accidental overdose.
+Another danger often lies in a treated dog being exposed to additional environmental pesticides, which can lead to an accidental overdose.

 Regardless of the heartworm product you choose, as the Institute of Pharmacology and Toxicology says, “treatment of MDR1 mutant dogs with macrocyclic lactones in general requires particular caution.”
 It really boils down to weighing the benefits of medications against the risks from internal parasites.